juliomb/VolumeButtonsListener/readme.md

 ## VolumeButtonsListener
 With this little class, you would be able to listen and handle events produced by the volume buttons.

-I am aware that this is a 'hackish' approach, but I tried to find better solutions and I couldn't.
-Please, if you discover a proper solution, let me know =)
+I am aware that internally, this is a 'hackish' approach, but I tried to find better solutions and I couldn't (Apple doesn't want us to use this buttons for our own purposes).
+Please, if you discover a proper way to do it, let me know =)

 ------
 ### Instructions